peteramorese/BernsteinFlow/README.md

 python -m scripts.trajectory_6D_sos_cross_val.py
 ```
 and a folder containing all of the files will be generated in the benchmarks directory.
 The scripts labeled "benchmark_" are used for generating data for the comparison.

+The implementation of the SoS Rational Factor form model can be found in src/sos_form/SOSModel.py.
+The Dynamical systems and their stochastic difference equations can be found in scripts/Systems.py.